mariellauriga/QSOs_only_clumpy/README.md

 # QSOs_only_clumpy

-These codes were developed to analyze the infrared data of QSOs
+These codes were developed to analyze the infrared data of QSOs.
+Note that some of the IDL codes were developed for other collaborators.